multiprocessio/fakegen/README.md

-# fakegen: Single binary CLI for generating a random schema of M columns to populate N rows of data
+# fakegen: Single binary CLI for generating a random schema of M columns to populate N rows of JSON, CSV, Excel, etc.

 This program generates a random schema of M columns and then generates N rows of that schema.
 So all value types within a column across all